 New Orleans has always been high on my US list and as my UK working holiday visa ended on the 31st of August, an “exit trip” was inevitable.
-It happened so that the girls from back home were doing a Carribean/US trip and would be in New Orleans at the time I was meeting them.
+It happened so that the girls from back home were doing a Carribean/US trip and they would be in New Orleans at the time I was meeting them.

 British Airways has a direct flight from London to New Orleans which made it easy to get here.
 I arrived around 7:30pm and I caught a Lyft to the hotel, got ready and met the girls out on Bourbon Street.

-We had a great night out drinking the local drinks and cocktails (hurricanes, fish bowls and shark attacks to name a few) and it was so nice catching up and experience NOLA nightlife!
+We had a great night out drinking the local drinks and cocktails (hurricanes, fish bowls and shark attacks to name a few) and it was so nice catching up and experience NOLA nightlife together!

-The next day, I was not feeling flash but went to the French Quarter and went to Central Grocery and Deli for the famous muffuletta.
+The next day, I was not feeling flash but we went to the French Quarter and went to Central Grocery and Deli for the famous muffuletta.
 These are filled with different types of sliced meat, cheese and olives and were delicious!

 Nearby is Cafe Du Monde which is famous for the beignets.
 The line to eat in was super long so we opted for the take away line.

-As I wasn’t feeling well, the heat was getting to me so Liz and I went to the outlet to get some air con and go shopping.
+As I wasn’t feeling well and as the heat was getting to me, Liz and I went to the outlet to get some air conditioning and go shopping.

 For lunch, we headed to Mr B’s Bistro and we shared the deep fried oysters and tried the shrimp grit – both NOLA classics which were nice.

 We walked around the French Quarter, watched the Decadence parade and headed to Louis Armstrong Park.

 We went to the Preservation Hall to see a live jazz show.
 We lined up around 30 minutes before the 5pm show and we were the last ones to get in.
 I would suggest to line up at least 45 minutes beforehand.
-Tickets are $20 at the door.
+Tickets are $20 in cash at the door.